 Approach to problem-solving: Can the candidate find solutions to ambiguous situations with incomplete data?
 Is the candidate able to organize issues and come up with pathways to solve problems?

-Setting and tracking goals: Is the candidate familiar and comfortable with setting goals, meeting timelines and monitoring results?
+Setting and tracking goals: Is the candidate familiar and comfortable setting goals, meeting timelines and monitoring results?

 Communication: Are the candidate’s answers concise, clear, well-organized and easy to follow?
 Was it difficult to get information from the candidate?

-- Any questions about race, sex, gender, religion
+- Age, race, sex, gender, religion

 - Status of day-care for kids